Pelham-Lab/rhythmidia/README.md

     ![Image Adjustment Buttons](https://github.com/Pelham-Lab/rhythmidia/blob/main/images/screenshots/ImageChangeButtons.png?raw=true)
 3. Rotate your image so that the growth direction of the tubes is from left to right across your screen<br />
     a.
 To rotate your image 90 degrees clockwise, click the button labeled “Rotate”<br />
+4. If necessary, update the Time Sheet table to correspond to the times at which you marked your race tubes, located to the left of the image box
+    a.
+Time Sheet entries are in days:hours:minutes, starting at 0:00:00 at the first time mark
+    b.
+Entries past the greatest number of identified time marks in a single tube will be ignored, so there is no need to address them
 4. When you are satisfied with your image’s orientation, click the button labeled “Lock & Analyze Image”
 5. Rhythmidia will try to identify horizontal lines corresponding to the horizontal boundaries of the tubes in your image, including the lower and upper bounds below and above the final and first tubes
     a.
 One line between each two tubes